polca-project/polca-toolbox/C_source2source/README.md

 The system now is ready to transform a given C code.

-Caveats:

-- Heuristic-based generation is not yet fully working, so there is not support for it in the distributed version.

-- Some rules do not have the whole set of the necessary semantic preconditions and therefore the tool may apply them without ensuring that a sound result will be obtained.

-There are currently two ways of obtaining translated code: randomly or interactively.
+There are currently three ways of obtaining translated code: randomly, interactively or oracle-based.
 Random generation does that: from all the possible rules and program points where they can be applied, a random selection is made.
 Since the rules are selected without any real goal and some rules are as of now unsound, the result of this random application is